 In some cases, it may be necessary to remove a small amount of the surrounding tooth to ensure that the resin is properly adapted, or because the surrounding tooth has become discolored.
 This can be done for aesthetic reasons.

 Certain dental creams contain enzymes that specifically target and remove cavities.
 These creams can be particularly useful for patients who are very anxious or for children who may require a more gentle approach to caries removal.

-4. Remove cavities with laser treatment
+4. remove cavities with laser treatment

 Using a laser to selectively remove cavities without harming the dentin is an option in dentistry, but its high cost doesn’t always justify its use, especially when additional bur carving is needed to ensure a proper restoration.
 Due to these limitations, the laser hasn’t had the same impact on dentistry as other treatments and materials.

-5. Removal of cavities with home remedies
+5. remove cavities with home remedies

 The following are common home remedies found on the web for removing dental cavities, which I strongly advise against.
 It’s important to note that dental remedies are not the same as remedies for other parts of the body, as enamel doesn’t regenerate or heal on its own.
 Cavities can advance rapidly, and delaying proper treatment can result in more costly and painful problems.
 Furthermore, these home remedies are ineffective in removing cavities, and specialized dental equipment is necessary for their treatment.

 Cloves are often suggested for their antiseptic properties, as they have been used for centuries by our ancestors.
 It was even common practice to insert a nail directly into a large cavity.
 However, the strong components of cloves can actually burn the dental nerve, causing damage similar to that caused by battery fluid.
 Therefore, caution should be exercised when using cloves as a dental remedy.